Biotech and Healthcare

 About the authorJacek Szmatka

 An open-minded leader with over 20 years’ experience in the IT world, Jacek’s career has seen him evolve from a computer science graduate to software engineer to a co-founder and CTO of a tech start-up.
 Before joining Software Mind, Jacek was part of a team that developed a bioinformatics company and served as an executive board member.
-In his current role as Vice President of Business Development, Jacek helps leading American and European companies design and build innovative development teams from scratch.
+In his current role as Head of Life Sciences, Jacek helps leading life sciences companies design and build innovative solutions.
 A true believer in the transformative power technology can have on our lives, Jacek maintains a keen interest in R & D, in particular with solutions that involve AI, IoT, life science and cloud technologies.

 Subscribe to our newsletter